Alexander Technique teacher Rebecca Ferguson Keays developed

 MAT provides easy, in-the-body mindful movement practices for:

-- Improving our bone health, balance, and “Gravity Health” with easy, weight-bearing, whole body movement practices that help restore the “Paleo Poise” and movement that the human body was originally designed to use.
+- Improving bone health, balance, and “Gravity Health” with easy, weight-bearing, whole body movement practices that help restore the “Paleo Poise” that human bodies were originally designed for.

-MAT is a fusion of evidence-based mind/body practices, and research:
+MAT is a fusion of the Alexander Technique and other evidence-based mind/body practices, and research, including:

-- Power Poses research and wellness methods developed by Harvard Professor Amy Cuddy
+- Power Poses research and wellness methods of Harvard Professor Amy Cuddy.

-- Gravity Health research and work of former NASA Life Sciences Director
+- Gravity Health research of former NASA Life Sciences Director Dr Joan Vernikos.

-- Expanded, more postures and movements with more relaxed, not tensed muscles raise Testosterone levels and lower Cortisol within 2 minutes.
+- Expanded postures and movements with more relaxed muscles rapidly raise Testosterone levels, and lower Cortisol.

 - Higher Testosterone levels help us feel more confident and perform better, and reduce stress responses.

-- Dr Vernikos was one of the first NASA scientists to study the health effects on astronauts (such as John Glenn) after being in “zero gravity” environments on outer space missions for extended amounts of time.
+- Dr Vernikos was one of the first NASA scientists to study the health effects on astronauts, including John Glenn, after being in “zero gravity” environments on outer space missions for extended amounts of time.

 - Dr Vernikos’ years of research shows that better “Gravity Health” helps our whole body, from our bones, to balance and brain function.